scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

    Building environmental simulation workflows is typically a slow process involving multiple proprietary desktop tools that do not interoperate well.
 In this work, we demonstrate building flexible, lightweight workflows entirely in Jupyter notebooks.
-We demonstrate these capabilities through examples in hydrology and hydrodynamics using the AdH (Adaptive Hydraulics Model) and GSSHA (Gridded Surface Subsurface Hydrologic Analysis) simulators.
+We demonstrate these capabilities through examples in hydrology and hydrodynamics using the AdH (Adaptive Hydraulics) and GSSHA (Gridded Surface Subsurface Hydrologic Analysis) simulators.
 The goal is to provide a set of tools that can easily be reconfigured and repurposed as needed to rapidly solve specific emerging issues.